tanayvk/Kal/README.md

 ## FAQs

 ### Why do you call it Kal?
-It's named after Kaladin from the Stormlight Archive, one of my favorite fictional characters of all time.
-I think it goes well as a name for a simple CLI.
+It's named after Kaladin from [the Stormlight Archive](https://www.goodreads.com/series/49075-the-stormlight-archive), who is one of my favorite fictional characters of all time.
+I think it goes well as a name for a CLI too.